AMS-Hippo/hirank/README.md

 RankOD uses **Reverse k-NN Density Estimation**:

-1. For each point, compute its k nearest neighbors
+1. For each point, compute its `n_neighbors` nearest neighbors
-2. For each neighbor, find the rank at which the point appears in that neighbor's J-nearest neighbor list
+2. For each neighbor, find the rank at which the point appears in that neighbor's `max_rank`-nearest neighbor list
 3. Apply a kernel function to smooth these ranks (default: harmonic kernel `k(r) = 1/r`)
 4. Sum the kernel values to estimate local density
 5. Convert density to outlier score: `score = max_density - density`